promised-ai/redpoll-website/content/blog/otacon-genomics.md

 We're also generating our own training data, so the decisions we make not only influence our ability to deliver a great product and maintain diversity, but also influence our ability to make decisions in the future.

-## Wrap up
+# Wrap up

-Why we chose breeding as a platform to test the *general purpose* AI we're building for DARPA is clear: it's a game of characterizing and exploiting &mdash; mastering &mdash; novelty.
-And it's really really hard.
-It's so hard, and there are so many interacting factors, that it's like it doesn't want you to be able to do it...which is why we're excited to create an AI that can.
+The reason that we chose plant breeding as a platform to test the *general purpose* AI we're building for DARPA is clear: pant breeding a game of characterizing and exploiting &mdash; of mastering &mdash; novelty.
+The ability to build and maintain a leading plant breeding program is a function of the ability to detect, react to, and exploit novelty. **FIXME: last sentence**

 # Key Points
 - DARPA's SAIL-ON program focuses on detecting and reacting to different types of novelty